 Does Professional Advantage provide end-user training for Teams?

-Will the tagging and labeling options be available in Office 2016 or only in latest Office 365 versions of the apps?
+Will the tagging and labelling options in Teams be available in Office 2016 or only in latest Office 365 versions of the apps?

-The Azure Information Protection clients can label and protect documents and emails by using the Office applications Word, Excel, PowerPoint, and Outlook from any of the following Office editions:
+Azure Information Protection users can label and protect documents and emails by using the Office applications Word, Excel, PowerPoint, and Outlook from any of the below Office editions.

 Learn more here.